metricly/metricly-docs/content/capacity-monitoring/analytics/sudden-change-detection.md

 ## Sudden Change Example 2

 The following graph depicts a policy with a sudden change deviation condition on a certain metric.
-In this example, an alert triggers due to a sudden change event (in red) on the 25th data point.
+In this example, an alert triggers due to a sudden change alert (in red) on the 25th data point.

 ![Sudden Change Example 2](/images/sudden-change-detection/sudden-change-example-2.png)